 In most of servers, system partition C is NTFS and Primary.
 If the right contiguous volume D is a Logical drive, you still cannot extend C: drive even after deleting D.

-After deleting a Logical drive, its disk space will be changed to Free.
-Unlike Unallocated space, Free space is still part of the Extended partition.
+After deleting a Logical drive, its disk space will be changed to "Free".
+Free space is still part of the Extended partition.
 To convert it to Unallocated, you must delete all other Logical drive and the entire Extended partition.

-As you see, disk space of D is shows as Free and Extend Volume option is disabled for C: drive after deleting D.
+As you see in the screenshot, after deleting Logical drive D, the disk space is Free and Extend Volume is disabled for C drive.

 Reason 5: Unallocated space can't be extended to Logical partition

-Similarly, Unallocated space deleted from a Primary partition cannot be extended to any Logical drive via Server 2012 Disk Management.
+Similarly, Unallocated space that deleted from a Primary partition cannot be extended to any Logical drive with Disk Management.

 Reason 6: 2TB limitation on MBR disk

-As the screen shot shows, F: drive is formatted with NTFS and there is right contiguous Unallocated space, but Extend Volume still greyed out.
+As the screenshot shows, F: drive is formatted with NTFS and there is right contiguous Unallocated space, but Extend Volume option is grayed out in Server 2012 Disk Management.

-How to fix Windows 2012 Server Extend Volume grayed out issue
+How to fix Extend Volume greyed out in Windows Server 2012 (R2)

-If you have got Unallocated space by shrinking the adjacent D drive, you need to move Unallocated space to the left side, then Extend Volume will be enabled for C drive.
+If you have got Unallocated space by shrinking the adjacent D drive, you need to move partition D to the right and make Unallocated space contiguous to C drive, then Extend Volume will be enabled.

 Download NIUBI Partition Editor and you'll see the main window with disk partition structure and other information.
-There is 20GB Unallocated space that is shrunk from D drive via Disk Management.
+There is 20GB Unallocated space that is shrunk from D drive with Disk Management.

-Step 1: Right click D: and select "Resize/Move Volume", drag middle position towards right in the pop-up window:
+Step 1: Right click D: drive and select "Resize/Move Volume", put mouse pointer in the middle of D drive and drag it towards right in the pop-up window:

 Step 2: Right click C: and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.